vinaydhegde/vinaydhegde.github.io/_posts/2019-12-27-DockerfileReference.md

 date: 2019-12-27
 ---

-A Dockerfile must begin with a `FROM` instruction Instructions are not case sensitive
+A Dockerfile must begin with a `FROM` instruction.

+Instructions are not case sensitive.
 Parser directives:
 Parser directives are optional
 Parser directives do not add layers to the build